oahull0112/ESIFHPC4/Q-Chem/README.md

 ## Licensing Requirements

 Both Q-Chem and BrianQC are commercial packages and vendors should follow the instructions on their websites to obtain licenses and install packages.
-If vendors have difficulty to obtain licenses, or Q-Chem and/or BrianQC doesn't support the chip that you propose to use, please contact NREL as soon as possible.
+If vendors have difficulty to obtain licenses, or Q-Chem and/or BrianQC don't support the chip that you propose to use, please contact NREL as soon as possible.

 ## Run Definitions and Requirements